wiseacre7/amberwisedesigns/animation.md

 This project was for us to animate a usually inanimate object in order to give it character without relying on our usual instincts for how something should act.
 I was tasked with rigging a skeleton to the chair in order to make it able to 'walk', through which I was able to animate key-frames.
 The story follows a chair who is walking home from work, and passes by a bar.
 He begins to walk past, however changes his mind and walks in.
 Here, he finds that some of his chair-friends are already in the bar drinking, and decides to join them.
 The chair then stumbles home drunk after having a fun evening.

 <iframe width="650" height="366" src="https://www.youtube.com/embed/zMKuTD9S_Zo?vq=hd720" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+## Face/Voice Animation
+For this project, we were asked to model and texture a self-portrait, then animate the mouth to match a sound clip of our own voice.
+The prompt for speech was "I love 3D Animation because..." followed by our own reasoning.
+In order to create the visual aspect of the model's speech, I modeled each of the distinct phonemes using the face/mouth and morphed into them each time they came up in my voice recording.

+<iframe width="650" height="366" src="https://www.youtube.com/embed/3CwV8SjccdQ?vq=hd720" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>